| |

 Monticello - Charlottesville, VA - Project Executive

-Johns Hopkins Hospital - Children's Medical Surgical Center - Project Manager
+Johns Hopkins Hospital - Children's Medical Surgical Center - Project Executive

 The Johns Hopkins University